peterwittek/ncpol2sdpa/doc/source/examples.rst

 * Write the relaxation to a file or solve the problem.

 The second step is the most time consuming, often running for hours as the number of variables increases.
+Once the solution is obtained, it can be studied further with some helper functions.

 To instantiate the SdpRelaxation object, you need to specify the noncommuting variables:

 ::

-    X = ... # Define noncommuting variables
+    X = generate_variables(2, 'X')
     sdpRelaxation = SdpRelaxation(X)

 Getting the relaxation requires at least the level of relaxation: